London Stock Exchange

 The London Stock Exchange (LSE) is a global stock exchange based in Paternoster Square in the City of London, England.
 Founded in 1801, it is one of the world's oldest continuously operating stock exchanges.
-As of July 2024, the exchange had a total market capitalisation of approximately US$3.4 trillion of listed companies.
-Since 2007, it has been part of the London Stock Exchange Group (LSEG), which the exchange also lists under the ticker symbol LSEG.
+As of mid-2025, the exchange had a total market capitalisation of approximately US$5.9 trillion for all listed instruments.
+Since 2007, it has been operated by the London Stock Exchange Group (LSEG), which is itself a constituent of the FTSE 100 Index and trades under the ticker symbol LSEG.

-The LSE operates multiple equity and debt markets, including its Main Market for large companies and the Alternative Investment Market (AIM) for smaller and growth-focused firms.
-Despite a decline in domestic listings following Brexit, it remained Europe's most valuable stock exchange by overall listed market capitalisation as of 2023.
+The exchange hosts over 1,900 companies from more than 60 countries, operating several key equity and debt markets, including its Main Market for established global companies and the Alternative Investment Market (AIM) for smaller, high-growth firms.
+It also serves as a primary venue for Global Depositary Receipts (GDRs), providing a critical gateway for firms from emerging markets—particularly India, China, and the Middle East—to access international capital.
+The exchange is a global center for the Natural Resources sector; as of 2025, London maintains the world's largest concentration of mining capital, with a sectoral market capitalization of approximately US$600 billion, representing roughly 13% of the global mining market.

-According to the 2020 Office for National Statistics report, approximately 12% of UK-resident individuals reported having investments in stocks and shares.
+Despite challenges following Brexit, the LSE regained its position as Europe's largest stock market by total market value in 2024 and 2025, bolstered by a record-breaking performance in its flagship FTSE 100 index, which surpassed the 10,000-point milestone for the first time in early 2026.

 History

 Coffee House

-The Royal Exchange was founded by the English financier Thomas Gresham and Sir Richard Clough on the model of the Antwerp Bourse.
+The Royal Exchange was founded by the English financier Thomas Gresham and Sir Richard Clough on the model of the Stock Exchange in Antwerp.
 It was opened by Queen Elizabeth I in 1571.

 In the 17th century, stockbrokers were not allowed in the Royal Exchange due to their perceived rude manners.
 They had to operate from other establishments in the vicinity, notably Jonathan's Coffee-House.
 At that coffee house, a broker named John Castaing started listing the prices of a few commodities including salt, coal, paper, and exchange rates in 1698.
 Originally, this was not a daily list and was only published a few days of the week.

 This list and activity was later moved to Garraway's coffee house.
 Public auctions during this period were conducted for the duration that a length of tallow candle could burn.
 These were known as "by inch of candle" auctions.
 As stocks grew, with new companies joining to raise capital, the royal court also raised some monies.
 These are the earliest evidence of organised trading in marketable securities in London.